atharva-khewle/OrionView/README.md

 ## FEATURES
-- open the website 😊. too many to tell here
+- open the website. cant tell all the features

 ## Screenshots